saeed-ahmed-data/Property-Price-Prediction/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is released under the MIT License.
+Copyright © 2026 Saeed Ahmed

 ---